 Refer to the following chart to determine your J.D. graduation requirements.
 You are encouraged to use the Degree Progress Checklist as a guide to meet your requirements (see form at http://www.law.nyu.edu/academicservices/forms/index.htm).

 |Number of Credits to Graduate||First Year Curriculum||Upperclass Required Courses||Writing Requirements|

 |One Substantial Writing may be satisfied by writing a paper in connection with a seminar or through Directed Research.|

 *First-year elective: Constitutional Law, Corporations, Income Taxation, International Law, Property

 (Note: Not all courses listed are offered each year)

-**Constitutional Law or Property: If taken as a first year elective, the requirement is satisfied.
+**Constitutional Law or Property: If taken as a first-year elective, the requirement for that specific class is satisfied.
 (These two classes must be taken prior to graduation.)

 Number of Credits Required for JD degree:

 Students must earn at least 83 credits for the JD degree.
 The following credit restrictions apply.

 Credit/Fail Courses: Students may elect to take up to two courses on a credit/fail basis.
 Lawyering, Teaching Assistant, Journal, Moot Court and Marden credits do not count towards this cap.
 For a list of courses offering a credit/fail option please see http://www.law.nyu.edu/recordsandregistration/creditfailjdauditing/index.htm or refer to the course descriptions of specific courses.